 ABOUT THE SMM

-The Society for Marine Mammalogy (SMM) was founded in San Francisco during the 4th Biennial Conference in 1981 and is the largest global organization of individuals interested in marine mammal research and conservation.
+The Society for Marine Mammalogy (SMM) was founded in San Francisco during the 4th Biennial Conference in 1981 and is the world’s largest and oldest organization dedicated to marine mammal science and conservation.
+Working in over 80 countries, we protect endangered species and support researchers at every career stage.

 OUR MISSION